P-Genly/spring-boot-graphql/README.md

 ## Description
 This project is a sample to learn how to use GraphQL in Spring boot project

-## What is used dependency of graphQL ?
+## What is used dependency of GraphQL ?
 In this project we use  `spring-boot-starter-graphql`  dependency

 ```xml